Trinity Machan/Icon Sportswire

 2014 - Madison Bumgarner | San Francisco Giants | +700 |

 Taking home the World Series MVP award is one of the most distinguished honors a baseball player can receive.
-In the history of the Fall Classic, there have been 72 MVPs named, and out of those 72, pitchers have taken home 29 of them, which is the most by a position.
-However, most of those pitchers secured the award early in the sport's history, as only six pitchers have won it since 2000, and two of those wins came in the same season.
+In the history of the Fall Classic, there have been 73 MVPs named, and out of those 73, pitchers have taken home 30 of them, which is the most by a position.
+However, most of those pitchers secured the award early in the sport's history, as only seven pitchers have won it since 2000, the most recent being Yoshinobu Yamamoto in 2025.

 For Rivera, he went 1-0 with two saves and three strikeouts in 4 ⅔ innings.
 While those numbers are certainly solid, in today’s game, they would likely not be enough to win the award.
-In 2022, Astros closer Ryan Pressly recorded two saves and struck out five over five innings of work, yet it was shortstop Jeremy Pena who took home the MVP by hitting .400.
+In 2022, Astros closer Ryan Pressly recorded two saves and struck out five over five innings, yet it was shortstop Jeremy Pena who took home the MVP award by hitting .400.

 This is not to say that a relief pitcher will never win the award again, but the stars must align perfectly.
 That said, bettors can always look to place a small future bet on the top relief pitcher of the team they expect to win, especially since the odds should be favorable.
 In 2024 alone, the Yankees and Dodgers' closers had (+20,000) odds to win the MVP for the series.